joelkoz/omni-schema/README.md

 problem when defining your schemas, as there is no way to supply a compiled schema value to each schema, since they depend on the other already being compiled.

-OmniSchema supports an alternative schema specification that allows you to specify the other schema as a string using its collection name.
-To use this alternative specification, define your field type NOT with the `type` property, but instead use the `schema` property, like this:
+OmniSchema supports an alternative field definition for schema types that allows you to specify the other schema as a string by using its collection name.
+To use this alternative specification, define your field NOT with the `type` property, but instead use the `schema` property, like this: